Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Introduction

-While identifying an SLO-compliant plan from many candidates can be formulated as a guided search problem (e.g., using Bayesian Optimization to explore and exploit different options~\cite{zhang2024vulcan}), this process faces unique challenges due to multi-dimensional SLO requirements (e.g., on accuracy, latency, and cost) and the high, heterogeneous plan profiling overhead per search step.
-For example, profiling a plan that uses LLaMA-70B is 11$\times$ more expensive, in time and cost, than that with LLaMA-3B.
-To reduce per-step overhead, we introduce a precision-aware profiler that selectively profiles input data, reuses prefix caches from prior profiling runs, and applies early stopping without misleading the search process (\S\ref{sec:profiler}).
-To minimize search steps, we develop a Cost-aware Multi-objective Bayesian Optimizer (CMBO) that decomposes SLO objectives, maximizing knowledge transfer regarding each SLO demand across plans within and across queries, while accounting for heterogeneous profiling costs (\S\ref{sec:search-optimizer}).
+Searching for a cost-efficient plan, even for a single query, is challenging due to the vast search space, multi-dimensional SLOs (e.g., accuracy, latency, and cost), and the heterogeneous plan profiling costs in each search step.
+For example, profiling a plan's final accuracy that involves LLaMA3-70B inference is 9$\times$ more expensive, in both GPU time and cost, than that with LLaMA3-8B.
+To minimize search steps, we design a search optimizer that decomposes multi-SLO objectives into separate surrogate optimizers, maximizing knowledge reuse across similar plans (e.g., defined by their performance proximity in the learned latent feature space), both within and across queries (\S\ref{sec:search-optimizer}).
+The optimizer prioritizes high-potential candidates at each step while accounting for heterogeneous profiling costs.
+To cut per-step overhead, we introduce a profiler that adaptively adjusts profiling amount, reuses prefix caches from prior runs, saving cost while ensuring provable profiling correctness (\S\ref{sec:profiler}).

-Maximizing SLO service goodput requires planning at scale for many concurrent queries with diverse SLO requirements.
-Naively planning all queries jointly leads to a combinatorial explosion in the search space, while planning them independently ignores resource contention, resulting in SLO violations and inefficient resource use (e.g., overloading the cloud while underutilizing edge resources). \name addresses this challenge with a scalable two-stage planning approach that maintains global decision quality.
-In the first stage, the single-query planner generates a Pareto-optimal set of candidate plans that satisfy each query's SLOs.
-In the second stage, going beyond selecting the locally optimal plan for each query (i.e., the lowest-cost SLO-compliant plan), \name selects query-plan combinations that maximize SLO goodput (\S\ref{sec:multi-query}).
+Maximizing SLO service goodput, however, requires joint planning across many concurrent queries, intensifying the combinatorial explosion.
+Planning queries independently ignores resource contention in shared infrastructure, yielding globally inefficient allocations and SLO violations (e.g., each query's optimal plan may prefer the cloud tier, leaving edge tiers idle). \name addresses this with an integral two-stage approach that preserves global decision quality: the single-query planner first identifies the Pareto-optimal set of candidate plans that meet each query's SLOs.
+Then, \name efficiently performs bipartite matching between the query set and their Pareto-optimal set of plan candidates, selecting query-plan combinations that maximize SLO goodput (\S\ref{sec:multi-query}).